 Are These People Serious?

-May 6, 2008
+by: | May 6, 2008

 “dedicated to protecting the on-premise dining experience — which often includes the responsible consumption of adult beverages.
-We are the only organization in the nation that unites the wine, beer, and spirits producers with distributors and on-premise retailers in this important mission.“
+We are the only organization in the nation that unites the wine, beer, and spirits producers with distributors and on-premise retailers in this important mission.

-In other words, it’s mission is to protect the important right of people to drink in their restaurants and then drive home.
+In other words, its mission is to protect the important right of people to drink in their restaurants and then drive home.
 To drive this point home, this is the advertisement they chose to purchase:

 Ignition Interlocks, or in-car breathalyzers, are a great tool for getting hard-core drunk drivers off our roads.
 However, activists no want to put one in every car in America.
 That means the end of moderate and responsible drinking prior to driving… No more champagne toasts at weddings, no more wine at dinner, no more beers at a ballgame.